uwdb/website/events/database_day/2018/database_day_2018.markdown

 [Directions to the venue](https://depts.washington.edu/thehub/home/directions/)

-[Parking information](https://facilities.uw.edu/transportation/park) (tell the gate attendant that you will be heading to the Husky Union Building and you will be directed to the nearest parking lot)
+[Parking information](https://facilities.uw.edu/transportation/park) (tell the gate attendant that you will be heading to the Husky Union Building and you will be directed)

+Wifi will be available to participants.

 ### **When**: